Perfect Diet - Perfect Nutrition

 Calcium pills 'raise heart risk' - BBC News - January 16, 2008.

-Recent Testimonies From People with Degenerative Disk Disease, Ulcerative Colitis, Crohn's Disease and Candida
+Recent Testimonies From People with Degenerative Disc Disease, Ulcerative Colitis, Crohn's Disease and Candida

 Note: The ex-vegetarian below switched to a high-fat, red meat diet with awesome health improvements.
-The vegetarian diet caused degenerative disk disease and intestinal diseases.
+The vegetarian diet caused degenerative disc disease and intestinal diseases.

 "Dear Mr. Rieske,